cx-language/cx/docs/pointers.md

 ## Borrowed parameters

 Functions that only use a value for the duration of the call take it by borrow, written `T&`.
+(The `T&` type is also called a reference; compiler diagnostics say "reference type".)
 Callers pass values as usual; the compiler borrows them automatically.
 Temporaries and literals can be borrowed too; they live until the end of the call.
 Passing a stored `T*` where a `T&` is expected reborrows it.